Language Arts 8 A

 Why This Class

-This course begins with an exploration into the individual.
-Students read classic narratives and explore life experiences that have shaped them into the unique individuals they are today by writing a personal narrative.
-Next, the students explore the techniques of reading and writing informational texts by focusing on feature articles.
-After interviewing or studying a family member or ancestor, students compose their own feature articles to highlight meaningful aspects of their subjects’ lives.
-Lastly, students shift their focus toward the world at large, reading literature that inspires critical thinking about society today.
-Formulating arguments in response to current events, students write a persuasive essay about the society in which they live.
-The course concludes with a project in which students compile their writing assignments into a semester portfolio and reflect on their growth throughout the course.
+Students read classic narratives and write a personal narrative recounting life experiences that have shaped them into the unique individuals they are today.
+They read feature articles to learn techniques of reading and writing informational texts.
+Students interview and study family members or ancestors, then compose their own feature articles to highlight meaningful aspects of their subjects’ lives.
+After a thorough review of the individual, students shift their focus toward the world at large, reading literature that inspires critical thinking about society today.

 Who am I?